 Classes are 60 minutes long.
 Each session begins by slowly warming up the body using stretches and breathing exercises.
 We then gradually build up to a series of postures designed to develop strength and flexibility and to increase energy flow through the body.
 The sessions end with a relaxation exercise.

 What do I need to bring / wear?

 I have a limited number of mats available for loan to people who wish to try out the classes.
 If you decide to attend regularly I encourage you to bring your own yoga mat.
 Please wear comfortable, stretchy clothes and be prepared to remove your shoes and socks, as yoga is practiced bare-footed.

 Who will be leading the class?

 My name is Lucy Griffith and I’ll be leading your class.
 I’m a specialist in office yoga and founder of Thrive at Work.
 I have worked as a professional dancer, personal trainer, gym instructor and fitness manager as well as studying human anatomy and massage.
-She has an Internationally-recognised 300-hour yoga teaching certification from Yoga Alliance.
+I have an Internationally-recognised 300-hour yoga teaching certification from Yoga Alliance.